ethereum/portal-network-specs/portal-wire-protocol.md

 The protocol bytestring in the `TALKREQ` message **MUST** have "portal-" as prefix then followed by the network name (e.g. "portal-state").

-Each network can specify which specific messages from the protocol it supports.
+Each network using the wire protocol **MUST** specify which messages are supported.

+Unsupported messages **SHOULD** receive a `TALKRESP` message with an empty payload.

 ## Messages